Sally Buchanan: Early life and marriage

-Sarah Ridley was likely born around 1773 in Watauga, an early settlement in East Tennessee.
+Sarah Ridley was born in Watauga, an early settlement in East Tennessee, in December 1773.
 Her father was Captain George Ridley.
 According to Ellet, the Ridleys left Watauga in 1779 as part of a large party moving westward, and settled in the area near present-day Nashville, Tennessee, in 1780.
 The Ridleys' fort where Sarah lived was one of a dozen forts in the area built to protect their inhabitants from frequent attacks by the neighboring Cherokee and Creek Indians.

 At the age of eighteen, Sarah married Major John Buchanan, one of the first settlers in the Cumberland Valley.
 A widower in his thirties, John's first wife Mary (née Kennedy), had died in childbirth.
 According to writer Harriette Simpson Arnow, Sally Buchanan was said to be larger than most other women in her day, weighing over two hundred pounds.
 Arnow wrote that Mrs. Buchanan could "pick up, and shoulder a two and one-half bushel sack of corn, or 150 pounds."

 Battle of Buchanan's Station

 The Buchanans lived at Buchanan's Station, an enclosure of about one acre with a picketed fence and a blockhouse in each corner.
 They, and many of the other seven families living there, were slave owners.

-Before midnight on September 30, 1792, an estimated 400 Native American raiders attacked Buchanan's Station, but were thwarted in their attempt to breach the stockade walls.
+Around midnight on September 30, 1792, a combined force of nearly 300 Chickamauga Cherokee, Creek, and Shawnee warriors attacked Buchanan's Station, but were thwarted in their attempt to breach the stockade walls and set fire to the fort.

-According to Arnow, Sally Buchanan carried bullets in her apron and distributed them to the settlers who were defending the fort, at great risk to her own safety despite being heavily pregnant, and also supplied them with whiskey.
-Other accounts claim she led a group of women in acting as sentinels and loading guns; molding bullets from plates and spoons when they started running out of ammunition; and even firing on a few Native American raiders.
+Despite being heavily pregnant, Sally Buchanan carried bullets in her apron during the battle, and distributed them to the settlers who were defending the fort, at great risk to her own safety.
+She was said to have sung loudly to be heard above the gunfire, "More balls, more balls, fight like men, I'll give you more balls."
+Buchanan also supplied the men with whiskey.
+Some accounts claimed that during the one-hour firefight, she led a group of women including Nancy Mulherrin in acting as sentinels and loading guns; molding bullets from plates and spoons when they started running out of ammunition; and even firing on a few of the raiders.
+Major Buchanan later wrote about his wife, "Mrs. Buchanan has killed buffalo and deer, and cannot now plead innocence of aim and intent to kill an Indian."